 - Go to one.newrelic.com and click Entity explorer.

 Filter with tagsfield, enter your APM or Synthetics label.

-If you use attributes with New Relic Infrastructure, the Infrastructure agent registers some attributes as tags in New Relic One.
-These tags are available by default for searching and filtering in the New Relic One UI.
+If you use attributes with infrastructure monitoring, our infrastructure-monitoring agent registers some attributes as tags.
+These tags are available by default for searching and filtering in the UI.

-Examples of default tags created by Infrastructure attributes for a host include:
+Examples of default tags created for a host include:

 team:my-team as a tag, then later edit or remove it as needed.